 Evolutionary Change and an Ongoing Commitment to Outreach

-Today, the Pittsburgh facilities, along with DOE laboratories in Morgantown, WV, and Albany, OR, are combined and known as a DOE national laboratory called the National Energy Technology Laboratory or NETL.
+Today, the Pittsburgh facilities, along with DOE laboratories in Morgantown, West Virginia and Albany, Oregon are combined and known as a DOE National Laboratory called the National Energy Technology Laboratory (NETL).
 The chemistry laboratories, demonstration coal mines, and explosive experimentation facilities of the past 100 years have been augmented with supercomputers, lasers, data systems, sensors, and sophisticated information sharing processes that accelerate the mission of fossil energy research for the nation and promote positive results.
 Partnerships with local companies and powerhouse academic research institutions like Carnegie Mellon University and the University of Pittsburgh advanced cutting-edge technologies that are bringing advances in the clean and efficient use of fossil energy fuels.

 NETL has never lost touch with its responsibility of interacting with Pittsburghers on a personal level.
 NETL is an active partner with the educators of Pittsburgh, reaching out to conduct onsite school visits, host tours, and conduct programs that actively encourage young people of the region to pursue education and careers in science, technology, engineering, and mathematics.
 Its Science Bowl activities have engaged thousands of students over the years in competitive activities designed to inspire the next generation of Pittsburghers to become a part of the region’s continuing scientific renaissance.